baruwaproject/baruwa2/README.rst

 Packages
 ========
-Binary packages for Ubuntu/Debian, Fedora and RHEL/SL/CENTOS are available from `Baruwa Enterprise <https://www.baruwa.com>`_
+Binary packages for Ubuntu/Debian and RHEL/SL/CENTOS are available from `Baruwa Enterprise <https://www.baruwa.com>`_

 Documentation